elo7/Nayau/README.md

 ```
 $(SRCROOT)/Carthage/Build/iOS/nayau.framework
 ```

+### Swift Package Manager (SPM)

+The Swift Package Manager is a tool for automating the distribution of Swift code and is integrated into the swift compiler.
+To integrate using Apple's Swift package manager from xcode :

+File -> Add Packages... -> Enter package URL : https://github.com/elo7/Nayau, choose the latest release

 ## Getting started
 First of all, you shall setup your debug/release flags, it's quite simple.
 "Set it in the Swift Compiler - Custom Flags section, 'Other Swift Flags' line.
 Just Add `-D DEBUG`.
 If you are having problems with that, look [that Stack Overflow question](http://stackoverflow.com/questions/24111854/in-absence-of-preprocessor-macros-is-there-a-way-to-define-practical-scheme-spe).